Connect with us

 It will not be lost on millionaire owners, like Bath’s Bruce Craig and Sale Sharks Simon Orange, that having control of their own television rights could be a considerable benefit.

-But if those clubs declined to join them the breakaway six could look for cross-border recruits in Wales and Scotland although that would prove problematic with the complications of WRU and Scottish Rugby player contracts.
+But if those clubs declined to join them the breakaway six could look for cross-border recruits in and although that would prove problematic with the complications of WRU and Scottish Rugby player contracts.

 Thomas added: “The world has changed as a result of the coronavirus pandemic, and Rugby Union is in a very precarious place.”